fredrkl/traefik-k8s-setup/README.md

-# traefik-k8s-setup
+# Traefik v2 on AKS sample

-Demo on setting up Traefik in K8s
+Demo on setting up Traefik in K8s.
+This demo also spins up a new AKS cluster.